The aim of all law is to sustain life not support its destruction

 I have often said, the law is not written in stone, the law is what you make of it, what you put into it, how you interpret the Constitution in a contemporary manner.
 The creativity of the law is what has kept me glued to the Courts for over 50 long years now.
 Every generation has the right to interpret the Constitution, to serve their aspirations and goals of a life well lived, It was Ronald Dorwkin who said we each have a duty to live our lives well and define for ourselves what success means for us.

 The aim of all law is to sustain life and not support its destruction.
-We hope in this blog, to visualize the law of the future by bringing you the voices of the survivors, seeking to interpret the Constitution of India in their own fashion.
+We hope in this platform, to visualize the law of the future by bringing you the voices of the survivors, seeking to interpret the Constitution of India in their own fashion.
 We welcome your random thoughts, your day dreams, your creativity and your cartoons.

 Featured picture credit: Sonia Jabbar